-It is recommended that the Model 3700 Temperature Controller be unpacked in a lab environment or work site.
+The Model 3700 Temperature Controller is recommended to be unpacked in a lab environment or work site.
 Unpack the system carefully; small parts are included with the instrument.
 Inspect the box carefully for loose parts.
-You are urged to save the packaging material in case you need to ship your equipment in the future.
+Saving the packaging material is recommended in case it is needed to ship the equipment in the future.